Download a PDF of our top baking tips here: How to bake with Scotland The Bread flour 2020

 To get you started with our heritage flour we’ve put together these quick baking tips:

-- If you’re struggling to get a longed-for lightness, sieve the flour to remove some of the bran or add a portion (up to 25%) of a ‘strong’ flour
+- If you’re struggling to get a longed-for lightness, sieve the flour to remove some of the bran or add a portion (up to 25%) of a ‘strong’ flour.
+We recommend Mungoswells organic flour from East Lothian.

 For a longer introduction to the character of Scottish heritage flour and how to adjust your baking to get the best from it, read our blog post here.